natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20H1.md

 ===Variants===
 There are three main production Tiger I variants known today, the "early-production", "mid-production", and "late-production" models.
 The Early-production model, designated as the Panzerkampfwagen VI Ausf.
 H, were the first few batches and are distinguished by their drum-style cupola with an over-swinging hatch.
 The model also had two vehicle lights on the front side of the tank and dished steel wheels with rubber tyres.
 The Mid-production featured Zimmerit paste and a side-swinging cupola with accommodation for a machine gun mounted on the cupola.
 The vehicle light was also changed to just one placed right in the front of the hull armour.
 The mid-production was also redesignated in May 1943 as the [[Tiger E|Panzerkampfwagen VI Ausf.
 E]].
 Late-production models featured the removal of the Zimmerit paste as there was an assumed flaw with it, and the overlapping wheels were instead made into interleaving with full-steel road wheels as well, in a manner similar to the [[Tiger II (H)|Tiger II]].

 Other specialized variants of the Tiger I was produced as well.
 A small number of demolition carrier models were field-made in Italy, where it had its main gun replaced by a crane to carry demolition to clear minefields or destroy obstacles.
 The demolition carrier version was interpreted by Allied intelligence as a BergeTiger, an armoured recovery vehicle, though it is not known if it ever saw service in this role.
-Another specialized variant produced in 1944 in some numbers was the Sturmtiger, an heavy assault gun with a 38 cm rocket launcher made from a depth charge.
+Another specialized variant produced in 1944 in some numbers was the [[Sturmtiger]], an heavy assault gun with a 38 cm rocket launcher made from a depth charge.
 19 of these were made and saw use in all fronts, though its most noteworthy combat action was in the Warsaw Uprising.

 ===Combat usage===
 In its introduction, Hitler ordered the new Tigers to be used in the Leningrad siege in September 1942.
 However, as the faults of the tank were still not yet fully ironed out at this stage, the mechanical unreliability and the unsuitable terrain caused one of the Tiger Is to be stuck in the swamps and abandoned by its users.
 This example was then captured by the Red Army and tipped off the Allies of the development of the new Tiger tanks and so developments in countermeasures began.
 In North Africa, the Tigers saw the first action against the Western Allies in Tunisia in December 1942.
 Its impact there left an impression on the Allied armour forces, but its myth as an invulnerable tank was shattered when two Tigers were taken out by the British [[Ordnance QF 6-pounder Mk.III (57 mm)|6-pounder anti-tank guns]].
 The total loss in that campaign was seven Tigers by February 1943.